mobilebarn/UNIFIED_COMMERCE/WORK_SUMMARY.md

-# UNIFIED COMMERCE - WORK SUMMARY
+# RETAIL OS - WORK SUMMARY

 ## 📅 Date: September 6, 2025

 ## 🎯 Overview

-This document summarizes the work completed on the Unified Commerce platform and outlines what remains to be done.
+This document summarizes the work completed on the Retail OS platform and outlines what remains to be done.
 All 8 microservices are now successfully connected to the GraphQL Federation Gateway, representing a major milestone in the project.

 ## ✅ Work Completed